VictorWang712/Note/docs/science_research/OPP/workshop_1.md

 ## Aesthetics

-Do not stack parts of an image that are close to colour value.
+Avoid stacking image elements with similar colour values.

-It is recommended to use your *SCHOOL TEMPLATE*.
+It is advisable to utilise your *institutional template*.

-Notice the nuance about how the slide display on the laptop and projection.
+Pay attention to the differences in slide appearance between laptop screens and projectors.

-Black text on white background is better than white text on black background in general.
-Moreover, white background is more friendly to images (your school logo, etc.) and other items.
+Generally, black text on a white background is preferable to white text on a black background.
+Additionally, a white background is more compatible with images (e.g., institutional logos) and other elements.

 ## Creating Content

-Be guiding to instruct listeners.
+Adopt a guiding approach to effectively instruct your audience.

-## The Way to Talk
+## Delivery Techniques

 - Open body language
-- Pacing: do not be too fast or too slow
+- Pacing: Maintain a moderate speed; avoid being too fast or too slow.
-- Try not to read from slides.
+- Avoid reading directly from the slides.
 - Make eye contact.

 ---